 This module has some nifty tweaks and extras that make for very nice “add-ons.”
 We’ll cover very concrete tips for answering exams in the following subjects you will cover your first year:

-As I mentioned, the charter member group will get this for an insanely good price.
+As I mentioned, you early adopters will get this for an insanely good price.

 The charter members get:

 Down the line, after this summer, the price will go up.

 And as the course material grows and the body of material becomes more valuable, the price will continue to go up along with it.

 Once I open up the course, you can test drive it for 45 days.
 If you don’t like what you see, for any reason, I will refund your money without any questions or hard feelings.